PaivaX/Ci2-CRIS/README.md

 The project is using rails-erd to generate the ERD using the models/db (see erd.png).
 The config is located at 1_src/.erdconfig and uses the graphviz library (added to Dockerfile).
 The erd is auto-generated on each `rails db:migrate` or `bundle exec rails db:migrate` but can be run manually using `bundle exec erd`.

+## Dummy Data
+- Check the the `1_src/db/seeds.rb` file for various development dummy data.
+You can run the seeds by running the `rails db:seed` command

+## Deployment Notes
+- A superadmin is created as part of the database migrations (email: `superadmin@app.com`, password: `password`).
+Please change the email and password of this user to the real superadmin's credentials from the application users dashboard before deploying to production!

 ## Branch Name Conventions:

 - For naming branches, **only use lowercase** letters